Nourhan-Adell/Data_Science_Projects/README.md

 Here, I have applied the best model accuracy to this data which is the Decision tree model which has the best accuracy 58%.
 [MusicData_DecisionTree.ipynb](https://github.com/Nourhan-Adell/Data_Science_Projects/blob/main/6.%20MusicData_DecisionTree.ipynb)

 And finally I have prepared the .pkl file to be ready for deployment.
+### 6. Deployment of the model:
+We have deployed the model by using flask, where the webpage asks the user to write song's link and then predict if it will be popular one or not.